omart075/Markerless-AR/README.md

   * The camera extrinsic matrix ([R|t]) is a 4x3 matrix which describes the camera's position in the real world and the direction it is pointing in.
 The matrix has two components: a 3x3 rotation matric (R) and a 3x1 translation matrix (t).
 This matrix can be extracted from the homography or using K and built in OpenCV functions.

-# Make Results Understandable for OpenGL:
+# Tie it all together:
   * Once we have all the components found above, we must format it so that OpenGL knows what to do with everything.
-This is done with built in functions
+This is done with the Python wrapper for OpenGL, PyOpenGL.